Kiril3l5/time-tracking-2.0/docs/workflow/mobile-first-implementation-plan.md

 - ✅ Mobile container component with safe area support
 - ✅ Example mobile layouts for both portals
 - ✅ Tailwind configuration for mobile-first design with safe area utilities
-- ✅ Browser-sync setup for testing on physical mobile devices
+- ✅ Integrated mobile testing setup using Vite and Firebase Preview Channels

 #### Next Steps:
 - Proceed to Week 2 tasks for authentication and UI components